SONIC LOGO – PART 3

 As the IoT (Internet of Things), along with smart home speakers like Google Home, Amazon Echo, Apple HomePod and many others, become more and more prominent in our everyday lives, it is necessary for brands to start future-proofing for a time that is less reliant on screens.
 When most devices offer visual cues, audio cues can seem superfluous and unnecessary.
 As virtual assistants like Alexa are becoming more popular there is a need for users to receive information without having to rely on visuals.
 Music and sounds can be more useful and less intrusive than voice.
 If the user knows the meaning, a simple note or sound can convey as much information as a full sentence.

 Brands that want to remain current will need to create a sound landscape that is pleasant and useful to users and informs without distracting.
-This also extends to AR or MR (Augmented or Mixed reality), where sonic communication is overlaid on the top of the real world – a properly designed sonic logo and soundscape will trigger brand awareness in a user without visual branding being necessary.
+This also extends to AR or MR (Augmented or Mixed reality), where sonic communication is overlaid on the top of the real world – a properly designed sonic logo and soundscape will trigger brand awareness in a user without visual branding is necessary.
 Furthermore, there is a significant uptake in immersive branding where global brands are enjoying a whole myriad of new tech enabling them to promote their products and services in VR (Virtual reality) or in 360 Videos.
 Within this media the sonic logo can be implemented in 3D as spatial audio, adding a whole new level of engagement.

 To find out more about the world of immersive audio or if you’re interested in designing a sonic asset for your brand please get in touch with us: firstname.lastname@example.org